nus-cs2103-AY2021S2/ip/docs/README.md

 ```

 ### Add Deadline task - `deadline`
-Format: `deadline DESCRIPTION ; DATE ; PRIORITY`
+Format: `deadline DESCRIPTION ; PRIORITY; DATETIME`

-Key this command in along with task description, deadline datetime and priority number to cause Meme Man to add a Deadline task.
+Key this command in along with task description, priority number and deadline datetime to cause Meme Man to add a Deadline task.
 Deadline datetime must be in this format: {YYYY-MM-DD}T{HH:MM:SS} in 24 hour clock.
 Everytime a task is added, the new total number of tasks is displayed.

 Example of usage:

 ```
-deadline Do CS2103T lecture quiz ; 2021-01-12T10:10:10 ; 3
+deadline Do CS2103T lecture quiz ; 3 ; 2021-01-12T10:10:10
-deadline Do CS2103T ip ; 2021-01-13T10:10:10 ; 3
+deadline Do CS2103T ip ; 3 ; 2021-01-13T10:10:10
 ```

 Expected Outcome: